Vampire/command-framework/readme/README_template.md

 By overwriting the `Command#getDescription()` method or applying the [`@Description`][@Description JavaDoc] annotation, the description of the command can be configured.
 This description can be used, for example, in a custom help command.

-_Javacord slash command specific:_ When injecting a `Set<SlashCommandBuilder>` anywhere, all commands implementing [`SlashCommandJavacord`][SlashCommandJavacord JavaDoc] have to provide a description.
+_Javacord slash command specific:_ When injecting a `Set<SlashCommandBuilder>` or a supertype anywhere, all commands implementing [`SlashCommandJavacord`][SlashCommandJavacord JavaDoc] have to provide a description.

+_JDA slash command specific:_ When injecting a `Collection<SlashCommandData>` or a supertype anywhere, all commands implementing [`SlashCommandJda`][SlashCommandJda JavaDoc] have to provide a description.

 #### Command Restrictions